Qt for Python

 Dr. CristiΓ‘n Maureira-Fredes

-R&D Manager @ TQtC
+Senior R&D Manager @ TQtC